GoodDay360/Ego-Mind/README.md

 Easily manage your documents.
 # Features
 - Search your documents name.
-- Search text in your documents and list all file name that contain specific text.
+- Search text in your documents and list all documents name that contain specific text.
 # System requirements
 - Window 8 or above
 - Atleast have graphic card with 128mb or above